zhenv5/twisted/docs/core/howto/tube.rst

     If you're curious: specifically, :api:`twisted.tubes.itube.IFount.flowTo <flowTo>`  takes an :api:`twisted.tube.itube.IDrain <IDrain>`, and returns the result of that  :api:`twisted.tube.itube.IDrain <IDrain's>` :api:`twisted.tubes.itube.IDrain.flowingFrom <flowingFrom>`method.
     This allows the ``Tube``  - which is the ``IDrain``  in this scenario, and therefore what knows what the output will be after it's processed it, to affect the return value of the previous ``IFount`` 's ``flowTo``  method.

-We have now extended our simple ``echoFlow`` to add a length prefix to each chunk of its input before echoing it back to your client.
+We have now extended ``echoFlow`` to add a length prefix to each chunk of its input before echoing it back to your client.
 This demonstrates how you can manipulate data as it passes through a flow.